NijatZeynalov/Scikit-Optimize-Bayesian-Hyperparameter-Optimization/README.md

 # Why we should use Bayesian Optimisation?

+Common hyperparameter tuning techniques such as GridSearch and Random Search roam the full space of available parameter values in an isolated way without paying attention to past results.
+Tuning by means of these techniques can become a time-consuming challenge especially with large parameters spaces.

-Hyperparameter tuning by means of Bayesian reasoning, or Bayesian Optimisation, can bring down the time spent to get to the optimal set of parameters — and bring better generalisation performance on the test set.
-It does this by taking into account information on the hyperparameter combinations it has seen thus far when choosing the hyperparameter set to evaluate next.
+__Hyperparameter tuning by means of Bayesian reasoning, or Bayesian Optimisation, can bring down the time spent to get to the optimal set of parameters — and bring better generalisation performance on the test set.
+It does this by taking into account information on the hyperparameter combinations it has seen thus far when choosing the hyperparameter set to evaluate next.__

 Overall, I think Scikit-Optimize is a pleasure to use, gives you great results, and useful visualizations.
 Also, it has a lot of options to tweak with strong documentation to guide you through it.